nghin/vacsf.org.dev/_posts/meditations/2016-08-08-Resist-unto-blood.md

 ## Fix your eyes on Christ

-Nothing can help us get rid of all the weight and the sin that easily entangles, not even somehow someone possesses the ability to withstand all temptations, nothing except one: Christ's substitutionary death on the cross and our faith in such sacrifice.
+Nothing can help us get rid of all the weight and the sin that easily entangles, not even when somehow someone possesses the ability to withstand all temptations, nothing except one: Christ's substitutionary death on the cross and our faith in such sacrifice.

 This is exactly what the apostle wrote in verse 2: *"keeping our eyes fixed on Jesus."* That is the only way that works, the only way that can get rid of all the weight and the sin that easily entangles.

 And the part about Christ's resisting unto blood, it is clear from the context of the passage that what Christ had to endure was his journey to the cross to save mankind which includes the shedding of his precious blood.
 He shed blood so we didn't have to.
 The battle against sin had been won by Christ, ours is simply to keep our eyes on Him, and walk the remainder of our days by faith.

+Christianity is not like the rest of the religions of the world who like to play the game of Whac-A-Mole.
+At least it's not supposed to be.
+But in reality this game is widely played within the Christian faith, and they're doing the exact opposite of what Paul tells them to do.

 {% include bible-study/bible-study-footer %}
 </div><!-- /.medium-8.columns -->